Table of Contents

 • Menu.SelectedMenuItem tracks the focused item

-5. MenuItem may contain SubMenu:
+5. MenuItem may contain SubMenu (cross-boundary):

 • MenuItem.SubMenu holds a nested Menu for cascading